-Sgt.
 Bowe Bergdahl pleads guilty to desertion

 Fort Bragg, North Carolina (CNN)Sgt.
 Bowe Bergdahl pleaded guilty to desertion and misbehavior before the enemy via his attorney Monday.

-Bergdahl was charged after he disappeared from his base in Afghanistan in June 2009 and was held in captivity by the Taliban until May 2014.
+Bergdahl, 31, was charged after he disappeared from his base in Afghanistan in June 2009 and was held in captivity by the Taliban until May 2014.

+A judge said Bergdhal's maximum possible punishment would be life in prison, but he has not been sentenced yet.

+After his capture, Bergdahl said he made "somewhere between a dozen and 15 escape attempts."

 The Taliban released Bergdahl in a prisoner swap for five detainees at Guantanamo Bay.